ChrstphrHll/npc_gen/students/Leah Faelar.md

   int: 11
   str: 13
   wis: 12
-track: Exploration
-trait: I've lost too many friends, and I'm slow to make new ones.
-trait1: Intense
-trait2: Assertive
 year: 1
+guild: Treskal
+partyID: 17
 ---
 # Leah Faelar
 ---
 ### Description
 - 1st year Human Bard in Treskal
-- wavy auburn hair that's braided with blue ribbon (med), Pale Blue eyes, and Light Tan skin
+- wavy auburn hair that's braided with blue ribbon (med), Amber eyes, and Light Tan skin
 - Is Intense and Assertive, and has Justice as their ideal

 ### Organizations